JivkoSp/2DAdventure/README.md

 - **Sphere collision:** Determines collision by calculating distance using the formula: `dist = sqrt(pow(dx,2) + pow(dy,2))`.
 Collision occurs when `dist < Rdist`, where `Rdist = r1 + r2`.

-These images are centered and sized to maintain consistency and improve readability within the markdown file.